meetecho/janus-bwe-viewer/README.md

 		}
 	});

 This snippet is instructing Janus to save both offline stats (to a CSV file in `/tmp`) and doing live stats (to `127.0.0.1:8878`, since `udp_port` was set to `8878`).
 Of course you can choose to do only one, rather than both.
-Remember that at the moment live stats will NOT work if multiple sessions are pushing stats at the same time.
+Remember that at the moment live stats will NOT work if multiple sessions are pushing stats at the same time; there's no limits to how many session can have their stats saved to CSV at the same time, instead.

 ## Content of the stats